mheere/vue-dropdown-advanced/README.md

 ## Retrieving dropdown items asynchronously

-When binding a function to the itemsAsync prop of the DropDownMenu a is made to this function when the dropdown is requested.
-The function is expected to return an array of DropDown items.
+An asynchronous request for data can be made by binding a function to the itemsAsync prop of the DropDownMenu.
+This function is expected to return an array of DropDown items.
 This is **_extremely_** useful when dropdown items can only be determined at runtime.

 ```javascript
 /// The 'template' part of the Vue file